M-Ragunath/M-Ragunath/README.md

 - 👋 Hi, I’m @M-Ragunath
 - 👀 I’m interested in Microsoft & AWS platforms.
-- 🌱 I’m currently working at XERO as a senior engineer
+- 🌱 I’m currently working at Kiwibank as a Lead engineer
 - 💞️ I’m looking to collaborate on anything relavant to Microsoft technologies
 - 📫 mragunath@outlook.com